abhiram-karanth-core/bedrockdb/README.md

 **Memtable** — Concurrent sorted structure (B-tree) protected by a read-write mutex.
 Reads take a read lock only — concurrent reads never block each other.

 **SSTable** — Immutable on-disk files with a three-layer read path: bloom filter (skip absent keys), binary-searched sparse index (find the right block), LRU block cache (avoid redundant decodes).
+SSTables are maintained in newest-first order, ensuring recent updates shadow older versions during lookups and compaction.

-**Compaction** — Size-tiered compaction using a k-way heap merge over the newest SSTables once a threshold is reached.
+**Compaction** — Size-tiered compaction using a k-way heap merge over the newest SSTables when the SSTable count exceeds a threshold.
 Only the most recent k SSTables are compacted into a single SSTable, with duplicate keys resolved by recency and obsolete versions removed, while older SSTables remain untouched.
-This design intentionally trades increased read amplification for reduced write amplification compared to full compaction.
+This design intentionally trades increased read amplification for reduced write amplification.

 ### SSTable file layout